Last month I caught myself doing some Subtly Problematic Parenting.

 But arguably no worse off than being covered in taupe spray paint.

-It'd be the same, except I would now be a grown-ass woman who isn’t terrified to drink out of anything other than a sippy cup.
+It'd be the same, except I would now be a grown-ass adult who isn’t terrified to drink out of anything other than a sippy cup.

 Also - smarter people than me have recognized the vital importance of ugliness.